-Working as a Certified Nursing Assistant (CNA) is a rewarding job for people with a desire to help others and a passion for patient care.
-It’s also an excellent way to get a foot in the door in the world of healthcare.
-This site is designed to provide you with resources to learn how to become a CNA and assist you along that path by helping you find state approved CNA classes near you.
-We’ve built one of the most comprehensive lists of CNA training classes in the country to help you find the perfect CNA training program near you.
-CNA programs are often provided by vocational schools, community colleges, home health care providers, and hospitals.
-We have listings from all types of providers, including both tuition-based and free CNA classes.
+Becoming a Certified Nursing Assistant (CNA) is an excellent entry point to a career in the booming healthcare field.
+This site is designed to provide you with resources to learn how to earn your CNA certification and assist you along that path by helping you find state-approved CNA classes near you.
+We’ve built the most comprehensive list of tuition-based and free CNA training classes in the country to help you find the perfect CNA program near you.
+You’ll notice as you browse our listings that many CNA certification classes are provided by vocational schools, community colleges, home health care providers, and hospitals.
+Our database includes all of these options as well as hybrid online programs.

-The first step in becoming a certified nursing assistant (CNA) is to find CNA training near you so you can learn all of the necessary skills to do the job and become a valuable member of a healthcare team.
+The first step in becoming a certified nursing assistant is to find CNA training near you so you can learn all of the necessary skills to do the job and become a valuable member of a healthcare team.
 There are many ways to go about gaining the training you need for your license.
-Local community college and vocational schools often have programs that will cost around $1,000-$2,000 dollars.
-However, in some cases you can find local CNA classes free for those willing to sign on to work for the company that pays for or provides the training once you’ve successfully completed the program.
+Local community college and vocational schools often have CNA programs that cost between $1,000-$2,000 dollars.
+However, in some cases you may be able to find nursing assistant programs near you that will waive tuition costs if you are willing to sign a contract to work for the company once you’ve completed the program and earned your license.
+If you have a busy daytime schedule, you can also seek out CNA night classes, which is a popular choice for many CNA students.
 Nursing assistants are in high demand at many nursing homes and home care companies around the country so many employers are willing to cover the cost of training to bring in a skilled CNA to their team.

 The possibilities are virtually endless once you’ve earned your CNA certification, though there are a few hoops to jump through before you can officially place your new job title on your resume.
 Nearly every state has some basic requirements for becoming a licensed CNA.
 These include: